RoBoT095/printnotes/README.md

 - Simple search to find any note by name, even the ones deeper in a folder
 - Changeable layout and sort order
 - Toolbar for easy markdown editing (borrowed from [simple_markdown_editor](https://github.com/zahniar88/simple_markdown_editor))
+- Create your own custom color schemes to better personalize it to your liking
 <!-- - Supports Windows, Mac, Linux, Android, and iOS -->

 ---